 Many travel to Benidorm to party and relax in the sun.
 But there is also much else to experience.

-If you want to experience the city undisturbed, you should choose the early morning hours before the sun has gotten.
-Then it's cool and comfortable and few people in the streets.
+If you want to experience the city undisturbed, you should choose the early morning hours.
+Then it's cool and comfortable, and few people in the streets.

 If you like to go hiking, the beach is a good option.
 If you want to go from one extreme point to another, you will need more than an hour.

 Do you prefer shadow, stick to the paseo.
-If you want sun, you can move down to the sand.
+If you want sun, you can move down to the sand on the beach.